sebproell/4C/doc/readthedocs/debugging_profiling.rst

 Overview of debugging and profiling tools
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the following various debugging and profiling tools are desribed that may be of help when developing or working with |FOURC|.
+In the following various debugging and profiling tools are described that may be of help when developing or working with |FOURC|.

 - Get MPI collective timer statistics with a :ref:`time monitor <Teuchos-Time-Monitor>` from ``Trilinos`` package ``Teuchos``
 - Code profiling of |FOURC| with :ref:`callgrind <profiling_callgrind>`